TrinityAudioSDK/amphtml/extensions/amp-trinity-tts-player/amp-trinity-tts-player.md

 # Additional params example (optional)

-Gives the ability to override default/cloud settings configuration.
-The list of parameters to be provided by [Trinity Audio](https://trinityaudio.ai/).
+The ability to override default/cloud settings configuration.
+The full list of parameters is provided by Trinity Audio as part of the integration process.
+This is to allow runtime overrides which are content specific VS the general unit config.

 ```html
 <amp-trinity-tts-player